Configure VPN Routes

 In Firebox System Manager, VPN routes you add appear in the IPv4 Routes or IPv6 Routes sections of the Status Report.
 Static and dynamic BOVPN virtual interface routes also appear in Firebox System Manager and WatchGuard System Manager.
 In the FSM Front Panel tab, when you expand the BOVPN virtual interface, the routes for that interface appear in the Route to section.

 By default, the Firebox does not remove the static routes from the route table if the VPN is down.
 You can change this setting in the global VPN settings.
-For more information, see About Global VPN Settings.
+For more information, go to About Global VPN Settings.

 Add VPN Routes